holidayextras/culture/testing-standard.md

   sandbox.spy(obj3, 'method5');
  });
 ```
-Because all of the above are apart of the sandbox object in our **afterEach** we can restore all at once

  ```javascript
  afterEach(function() {
   sandbox.restore();
  });
 ```
- The above restores all of the spies after each **it block** is executed.
-You can use this for both spies and stubs.

 ## 1.5 Good Unit Test Practice
 Now that we've covered good folder structure, good test file structure and the purpose of stubs and spies, we've got everything we need to begin writing good tests.